BS 7671 Compliant

 What Is Three-Phase Voltage Drop?

-Voltage drop in a three-phase circuit is the reduction in electrical potential along the cable conductors as current flows from the supply to the load.
-Every cable has resistance (and at larger sizes, reactance), and when current passes through this impedance, some of the supply voltage is consumed by the cable itself rather than delivered to the load.
+Voltage drop in a three-phase circuit is the loss of potential along the conductors as current flows from the supply to the load.
+Every cable has resistance, and at larger sizes reactance too.
+When current passes through that impedance, part of the supply voltage is consumed by the cable rather than delivered to the equipment.

 Balanced vs Unbalanced Three-Phase Loads

-A balanced three-phase load draws equal current on all three phases at the same power factor.
-Examples include three-phase motors, three-phase heaters with equal elements, and 22 kW EV chargers.
-For balanced loads, a single voltage drop calculation using the three-phase mV/A/m value and the per-phase current gives the complete answer.
+A balanced load draws equal current on all three phases at the same power factor — three-phase motors, three-phase heaters with equal elements, 22 kW EV chargers.
+Because the tabulated three-phase values assume exactly this, one calculation covers the circuit.

 • Equal current on L1, L2, L3